Warranty & Maintenance – 814 Epoxy and More

 - Damage from abuse, impact, or improper maintenance (including failure to clean spills promptly)

-- UV exposure on exterior surfaces
+- UV exposure on external surfaces

 All warranty details are clearly documented in your written contract.
 We’re happy to explain everything in plain English.